VAT

 Knowing the valid formats allows you to spot obvious errors prior to formal validation.

-How to Check VAT Registration
+How to Check Registration

 1. Use Official Government Lookup Tools